What’s the difference between a true and a total match rate?

 One of the biggest strengths of ABM is that you can target both the decision maker and the influencers in order to win over the full team and accelerate the time to close.
-Using account and contact-level targeting, you can deliver different marketing messages to each persona that appeal to their individual needs.
+Using account and contact-level targeting and account based marketing software, you can deliver different marketing messages to each persona that appeal to their individual needs.
 To learn more about Persona-marketing you can view our webinar: Advanced Persona-based Marketing

 Ideal Customer Profile (ICP)